 - Medals and awards won in wartime may help increase the likelihood of eventual promotion.

-- Spouses and children can learn important lessons on resilience.
+- Spouses and children can learn important lessons about resilience.

 - Families of deployed members are often eligible for additional programs and benefits provided by military installations.